xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Task Configuration/Data Synchronization task configuration/Script Mode Configuration.md

     When you configure a synchronization task, you specify the resource group in which the task runs, default runs on the default Resource Group.
 When the project has a tight schedule of resources, you can also expand a scheduled resource by adding a Custom Resource Group, the synchronization task is then specified to run on a Custom Resource Group, to add a Custom Resource Group, see adding a scheduled resource.
 You can make a reasonable configuration based on data source network conditions, project scheduling resource conditions, and business importance.

-**Note:** When synchronizing data is not efficient, see [Optimizing configurations](intl.en-US/User Guide/Data Integration/Task Configuration/Optimizing configuration.md#)optimizing your synchronization tasks.
+**Note:** When synchronizing data is not efficient, see [Optimizing configurations](intl.en-US/User Guide/Data Integration/Task Configuration/Optimizing configuration.md#) optimizing your synchronization tasks.

 ## Configure scheduling properties {#section_a4t_rnc_p2b .section}